 Pharmapod aims to be a worldwide solution to a global problem, helping to reduce medication errors and improve patient safety.
 Founder and CEO Leonora O’Brien explains how local support has been invaluable for launching internationally.
 Read more here.

 Wellola’s patient portal software solutions help to make healthcare more accessible and cost-effective for everyone.
 Co-founder Sonia Neary describes how CSF support helped to realise her vision and to drive early traction and growth.
 Read more here.

 BidRecruit is an innovative, unique platform that cuts time-consuming tasks and makes recruitment efficient and effective.
 Here, company founder, Caroline Gleeson outlines how CSF enabled BidRecruit to develop from idea to business reality.
 Click here to read more.

-“Winning the Competitive Start Fund (CSF) was perfect timing for our company,” says Anne Lawlor, CEO, Journey Protector.
+“Winning the Competitive Start Fund (CSF) for Experienced Business Professionals was perfect timing for our company,” says Anne Lawlor, CEO, Journey Protector.
 Here’s how it benefitted in building the business.
 Click here to read more.

-- A Video Pitch must be submitted on the Sonru.com platform by 11:59pm on 30th April, 2019 (when you commence the application form an email regarding the video pitch will be sent to you separately).
+- A Video Pitch must be submitted on the Sonru.com platform by 11:59pm on 8th October, 2019 (when you commence the application form, an email regarding the video pitch will be sent to you separately).
 A valid application must have both a video pitch and complete application form.